idekerlab/heat-diffusion/README.md

 heat-diffusion is a [cxmate service](https://github.com/cxmate/cxmate)

 ## Sample Jupyter Notebook
-Please see the jupyter notebook in the repository for an example interaction with the service.
+Please see the jupyter notebook (demo.ipynb) in the repository for an example interaction with the service.

 ## Sample Usage
 Assuming heat-diffusion is running http://v3.heat-diffusion.cytoscape.io on port 80, a call via curl might look like: